NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Scene Stealer's Tunic.md

 **Success** The target is distracted by you and keeps looking your way.
 They take a –1 status penalty to Perception checks against everything but you, a –1 status penalty to all saving throws against your visual effects, and gain a +2 status bonus to all saving throws against visual effects created by anyone else; these penalties and bonus last for 1 minute.

-**Failure** As success, but the target is also [[Conditions/Off-Guard|Off-Guard]] to everyone other than you as long as you remain visible.
+**Failure** As success, but the target is also [[Off-Guard|Off-Guard]] to everyone other than you as long as you remain visible.

-**Critical Failure** As failure, but the target also becomes [[Conditions/Slowed|Slowed 1]] as they spend extra time on their turn admiring, glowering, or otherwise being distracted by you.
+**Critical Failure** As failure, but the target also becomes [[Slowed|Slowed 1]] as they spend extra time on their turn admiring, glowering, or otherwise being distracted by you.

 [[Equipment Effects/Effect_ Look at Me!|Effect: Look at Me!]]